ikehall/peewee-baseball/README.md

 peewee-baseball
 ===============

-A collection of python scripts for creating and and filling a database with MLB gameday data from 2007 onward.
+A collection of python scripts for creating, filling and using a database with MLB gameday data from 2007 onward.